Azure-Samples/distributed-az-edge-framework/README.md

 At the core of the nested topology design, we have proxies (currently Squid) which broker the connections between each hypothetical ISA-95 level (Level 2,3,4 in this instance).
 These proxies prevent workloads and Arc agents running at lower levels from connecting to the outside world directly, allowing the traffic to be managed/controlled via proxy configuration at each level.
-We are currently implementing functionality that will force the data plane to traverse via the proxy as well, but only Arc is currently configured.

 ## Technology Stack